Peterborough Museum & Archives: Museum history

-Almost four decades of growth, and the recent acquisitions of the Balsillie Collection of Roy Studio Images and the Parks Studio fonds have forced the museum to store some holdings off-site.
+Almost four decades of growth, and the recent acquisitions of the Balsillie Collection of Roy Studio Images and the Parks Studio fonds, have forced the museum to store some holdings off-site.
 Unfortunately, the City of Peterborough itself experienced major flooding during July 2004 as a result of torrential and prolonged rainfall.
 A very rare and yet severe storm for this geographic area gained national attention within Canada and forced the creation of the Peterborough Flood Relief Committee.
-While restoration of the damaged items continues as of this writing, the Museum does look forward to realizing an expansion proposed through a feasibility study introduced in April of that same year.
+While restoration of the damaged items continues, the museum did look forward to realizing an expansion proposed through a feasibility study introduced in April of that year.

 Organization

 The museum is managed by the Culture & Heritage Division of the City of Peterborough as part of the Corporation of the City of Peterborough, Ontario, Canada.
 Donations come from individuals, families, organizations and businesses.

-The Museum is affiliated with: CMA, CHIN, and Virtual Museum of Canada.
+The museum is affiliated with CMA, CHIN, and Virtual Museum of Canada.
 The Museum and Archives is a member of the Ontario Museums Association and the Archives Association of Ontario.

 In furthering the mission statement, PCMA is a campus location for a Museum Management and Curatorship Program with ties to both local post secondary educational institutions, Fleming College and Trent University.

 Archives

 The museum archives provide public access to historical documents collected and preserved as they relate to Peterborough and the surrounding areas.
 These include architectural drawings, blueprints, business records, computer media, diaries, government records, letters, maps, minute books, motion pictures, paintings, sketches, photographs and videotapes.
-Due to space restrictions as of this writing, public visits to the Archives do require an appointment.
+Due to space restrictions, public visits to the archives require an appointment.

 Included are items from noted personalities such as: